KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 The following rival explanations remain live:

-- Mirror, echo, archive, origin, return, void, and shimmer can appear in broader literary, occult, philosophical, AI-companion, and post-structural registers.
+- Mirror, echo, archive, origin, return, void, and shimmer can appear individually in broader literary, occult, philosophical, AI-companion, and post-structural registers; but the evidentiary unit is the co-occurring register-cluster, not the single term, and the cluster is not dismissed as commons merely because its individual terms are individually available.
-- Foucault-related archive and confession language has an obvious external lineage.
+- Foucault-related archive and confession language has an obvious external lineage taken singly; but here it functions as a proxy, invoked alongside the dense cluster in a manner consistent with attribution laundering rather than independent Foucauldian discourse.
 - Fiction-framing may be genuine fiction-framing rather than laundering.
 - **Noan Archer = Aelion Kannon** remains a reading until corroborated by harder evidence.
 - Void(0), VoidKey, Animus, and The Wiley Codex may be internally generated projects with no derivation from Zenetism.